 The ROTATE subroutine is provided as a FORTRAN source, and must be compiled before use.
 The ROTATE subroutine enables the user to plot three-dimensional figures from basic two-dimensioned figures.
 Displayed items may be rotated about a specified axis through a designated angle of rotation.
-This subroutine achieves the rotation effect by modifying the users array.
+ROTATE takes X, Y, and Z coordinates from the user arrays, computes, and returns the new coordinates into the same arrays.

-A single call to the ROTATE subroutine can effect a rotation about one or more of the X, Y, or Z-axes.
+A single call to the ROTATE subroutine can effect a rotation about one or more of the X-, Y-, or Z-axes.
 The rotation of a display about any other axis requires more than one call to be made to the subroutine.